theNewDynamic/oregonsadventurecoast.com/content/event/33rd-annual-holiday-lights-at-shore-acres.md

 {{< floatimage src="/img/Holiday-Lights-Logo-320px.png" float="right" alt="Annual Holiday Lights at Shore Acres State Park in Charleston, Oregon" size="100" >}}

-The brightest and most beautiful place on the West Coast shines as brightly as ever in 2019.
+The brightest and most beautiful place on the West Coast shines as brightly as ever in 2020.

 Famous for its beautiful 7 acre botanical gardens and Japanese lily pond, Shore Acres shines with over a quarter million lights, animated displays, Santa, choirs, and more.
 A holiday tradition for the whole family.

-This festive annual display debuts on Thanksgiving Day (Thursday, November 28th) and will light up Shore Acres from 4 p.m.-9:30 p.m. each night (including Dec 24th & 25th) thru December 31st.
+This festive annual display debuts on Thanksgiving Day (Thursday, November 26th) and will light up Shore Acres State Park from 4 p.m.-9:30 p.m. each night (including Dec 24th & 25th) thru December 31st.

 {{< youtube "oMwQeDRya7o" >}}
 <br>